Feature Race Tips:

 The Thoroughbred and Exotics Betting and describe his

-winning form analysis and improver form patterns that are part
+winning form analysis and improver form patterns that were part

 Winning Form Analysis